Free Will vs. G-d's Foreknowledge

 Our mishna begins by stating "Everything is foreseen" -- meaning that G-d

 knows in advance every event which will occur in this world.
 It then

-continues, "free will is given" -- that man is given free reign to act as
+continues, "free will is given" -- that man is given free reign to act as he

-any possible way I can avoid it?
-I'm going to do it!
+I can avoid it!
+I am *going* to do it!
 G-d knows it already!
 There is no

 humanly possible way for me to alter my predetermined future!
 And so, isn't

 my life merely a meaningless exercise -- a futile performance of an

 already-written and predetermined script?